salman5876/Email-Automation-System/README.md

-Feel free to customize the placeholders like `Salman Ahmed`, `mughalsalman616@gmail.com`, and paths as needed.
+Feel free to customize the placeholders like `Salman Ahmed`, `mughalsalman616@gmail.com`.